ranteg-virk/DasFEE/README.md

 # Das-FEE-Project
-Front-End Engineering Project for Evaluation (2nd Semester)

-soi.map is a simple productivity rating webpage using which you can track your progress over time.
-It's built using HTML, CSS, JavaScript and Chart.js.
+Front-End Engineering Project for Evaluation (2nd Semester) soi.map is a simple productivity rating webpage using which you can track your progress over time.

 Users can:
 - Click any date on month wise calendar